-This catalog reflects the policies, procedures, programs, and fees for National American University as of October 2017, with revisions in April 2018.
-National American University reserves the right to adopt, amend, and implement its policies and procedures as it deems appropriate and necessary.
+This catalog contains, programs, policies, and procedures of National American University as of the date of its publication.
+Catalogs are also available online at www.national.edu and through the student portal.
+National American University reserves the right to adopt, amend, and implement its policies and procedures as it deems appropriate and necessary, and to correct clerical errors.
 Under certain circumstances, National American University may grant exceptions to its policies and procedures in individual cases when it is determined, in the sole and absolute discretion of the university, that such action would be appropriate to further the mission and purposes of the university.